What Do Negative Z Scores Mean

 Definition of Z-Score

 The z-score is a statistical measure that tells us how far away a particular data point is from the mean of its dataset, expressed in terms of standard deviations.
-A positive z-score indicates that the data point is above the mean, while a negative z-score indicates that it is below the mean.
+Also, a positive z-score indicates that the data point is above the mean, while a negative z-score indicates that it is below the mean.
 A z-score of zero means the data point is exactly at the mean.

 The Formula for Z-Score